Skip to main content

 The faculty leading the project select STEM Scholars from the applicant pool based on content and essays from the initial application, an interview and supplemental information.

-• Mentoring: Scholars become part of a guided cohort group which includes faculty and peer mentoring and regular meetings throughout the year.
-After the first year, the scholars act as mentors to the next class cohort of scholars, sharing their experiences at JCCC and within the STEM Scholars program.
+• Community mentoring: Scholars become part of a guided cohort group which includes faculty and peer mentoring and regular meetings throughout the year.
+After the first year, the scholars act as mentors to the next cohort of scholars, sharing their experiences at JCCC and within the STEM Scholars program.

-• Required resource center visits: In their first semester of the program, each scholar is expected to visit JCCC’s Academic Resource Centers for free tutoring and class assistance.
+• Free tutoring: In your first semester of the program, you will visit JCCC’s Academic Resource Centers for free, unlimited tutoring and class assistance.

-• Participation in Transfer Workshops: STEM scholars will develop transfer plans to their chosen university, as well as meet with representatives from the University of Kansas, Kansas State University, and the University of Missouri – Kansas City.
+• Dedicated transfer workshops: You will develop transfer plans to your chosen university, and meet with representatives from the University of Kansas, Kansas State University, and the University of Missouri – Kansas City.

-• Meetings and activities: STEM Scholars meet throughout fall and spring semesters for enrichment activities like field trips to STEM-related research labs and businesses.
-These opportunities for networking also give program participants a chance to get to know each other and provide a social support system.
+• Networking opportunities: STEM Scholars meet throughout fall and spring semesters for enrichment activities, including field trips to STEM-related research labs and businesses.
+As you build potential job connections, you will also get to know other STEM Scholars and create a social support system.

 JCCC’s Institutional Effectiveness, Planning and Research will track the progress of the student scholars and report to the NSF certain key statistics, including whether JCCC STEM Scholars successfully transfer to a four-year school and continue to pursue a STEM degree.